xeniter/limesdr_docker/README.md

 # limesdr_docker
 A docker recipe for a full working limesdr suite

-Checks out Source code and builds docker image with:
+Checks out Source code and builds docker image

 Be aware cause its build from latest master git repositories, source code can changed and building complete suite could easily fail with new commits.
 Cause gr-lime and gr-osmosdr doesn't find gnuradio in version 3.8 i use brancht for 3.7 and not master for gnuradio.